xcart/xcart-docs/_pages/kb_en/modules/abandoned_cart_reminder/abandoned_cart_reminder_faq.md

 **A:** Your store's cart recovery statistics is actually a list of orders that were recovered as a result of customers using the cart recovery link in an abandoned cart reminder message.
 To clear your store's cart recovery statistics, you will need to delete the respective orders.

-**Q: I am using the User permissions module by X-Cart team.
-What permissions does a user need to be able to use the Abandoned Cart Reminder module functionality?**
+**Q: I am using the User permissions addon by X-Cart team.
+What permissions does a user need to be able to use the Abandoned Cart Reminder addon functionality?**

 **A:** Manage orders.